 “I believe that good things come to those who work.”— Wilt Chamberlain

-In a post called It’s Not the Gear, It’s the Photographer, I wrote about how many of the cameras I own were purchased as used or refurbs.
+In a post called It’s the Photographer, Not the Gear, I wrote about how many of the cameras I own were purchased as refurbs or used.
 Refurbs are like used cameras because somebody may have previously owned it or it might have been a store demo and there may or may not be a camera warranty in the package.

 I rarely covet a new camera but one I kind of lost my mind over was the Olympus Pen F. I liked the 20.3-megapixel sensor, five-axis image stabilization and the High Res Shot mode that produces a 50MP image using the camera’s sensor-shift stabilization mechanism to combine eight frames into a single, large image.
 These frames are combined into a 8160 x 6120 JPEG or a RAW file having a resolution of 10,368 x 7776 pixels.
 But there was also its cosmetic appeal.

 In writing about the camera for another blog I said, “the Pen F has the best industrial design I’ve seen applied to cameras in a long time.
 And yes, it is expensive but it feels expensive too.”
 Originally priced the camera at $1199 at launch, I expected a price drop to occur in time but that never happened and B&H Photo was selling black or silver bodies for $1099.
 So I waited.

 Recently, when answering a reader’s email about looking for a Micro Four-thirds camera at a good price, I directed him to an Olympus E-PL5 with 14-42mm lens selling for $319.99 on Oly’s Certified Reconditioned Web page.
 There I spotted a black Pen F body for $699.99.
 For some reason the silver body costs $50 more.
 So I went for it.
 (I’ve included the link so you can check out some bargains as well.)